Dryec/converse-xf/ReadMe.md

 # Converse – Decentralized Chat
+*Converse is still in beta and is a project that was developed for the Tron Accelerator within a period of 1 month.*
+*Further functions and UI improvements will follow.*
 ## About
 Converse is the first decentralized chat running on the TRON blockchain.
 Due to the speed of the TRON network, it is possible to run any transaction a user makes through the blockchain and encrypt it with the technology that the blockchain provides, instead of using a central intermediary to transport messages.